Understanding Autism Graduate Certificate

 - Courses taught by faculty with extensive experience and research specific to ASD

 - Experiential learning via practicum, research, partnership and community opportunities

 - Social justice mission that fosters graduates who think, act and lead with courage

 Curriculum Keeps Inclusivity at the Center

-Stonehill's graduate study in inclusive education include unique and effective courses, programs and opportunities that foster innovation, transformation and leadership.
+Stonehill's graduate study in inclusive education include unique and effective courses, programs, and opportunities that foster innovation, transformation and leadership.
 Our curriculum keeps inclusivity central to how we prepare educators for schools, classrooms and community settings.

 This course provides class participants with an introduction to autism and neurodiversity, a grounding in the neurodiversity paradigm, and exposure to autistic self-advocates and perspectives.
-The course will include an examination of the sociopolitical context and the resulting ideals, conceptions, assumptions and biases in education, media and community.
+The course will include an examination of the sociopolitical context and the resulting ideals, conceptions, assumptionst and biases in education, media, and community.
 Course participants will unpack educational discourse, diagnosis, labels, and the ethics of different educational approaches and ideals.
 The course will explore tenets of collaboration and the complexity of different organizational approaches.

 Graduate Education at Stonehill